jessoliva/biz-managiz/README.md

 ## 👩🏽‍💻&nbsp; Usage

-To use, To use, run the following command:
+To use, run the following command:

     npm start